cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 ## Process

 - Players (except Saar) place their starting Space Dock in their Home System.
-They place their other starting units in their reserve.
+They place their other starting units in their Quick Reaction Force.

 ### Phase 1: Prelude Cards Selection